- Sprinkles are small pieces of confectionery that are widely used for decorative purposes or to add extra texture to desserts.

 Sweetapolita claims to use only premium ingredients and manufacture its products in facilities that comply with the highest quality and food safety standards.

-All the products they label as gluten-free do not contain wheat and the trace amounts are below 20 parts per million.
+All the products they label as gluten free do not contain wheat and the trace amounts are below 20 parts per million.

-You can check out their gluten-free sprinkles here and gluten-free + vegan here.
+You can check out their gluten-free sprinkles here and gluten free + vegan here.

 Cake Mate

-Cake Mate offers a wide range of gluten-free cake decorating products that are manufactured in a gluten-free facility.
 You can check out their products range here.
 You can find more useful information on allergens and the manufacturing process here.

 Betty Crocker